kanika26187/SMS-SPAM-DETECTION/README.md

 # 📩 Email/SMS-SPAM-DETECTION Using NLP and Streamlit
+This is an end-to-end Email/SMS Spam Detection project using Natural Language Processing (NLP) and Machine Learning.
+The model classifies a message as Spam or Ham (Not Spam) based on its content.

 # 📥How to Get the Dataset

 We used the SMS Spam Collection dataset from the UCI Machine Learning Repository.
 You can download it from here: